-Windmill School has a named SEND Coordinator (Mr Jason Millington) and the school works in partnership with both Communities Academy Trust (CAT) and Telford and Wrekin Local Authority (LA) SEND service.
+Windmill Primary School has a named SEND Coordinator, Mrs Debbie Cambidge, and work in partnership with both Communities Academy Trust (CAT) and Telford and Wrekin Local Authority (LA) SEND service.
 Together they ensure that the Windmill SEND policy works within the guidelines and inclusion policies of the Code of Practice (2015 Code of Practice), the Local Authority and other policies current within the school.